Financial challenges mount for 16 Colorado school districts, audit reveals

 Smith said the district now has 13 “beautiful” classrooms that can accommodate up to 150 students at the elementary and high school buildings.

-Smith said he’s also struggled with staffing issues related to business management, indicating he’s had to train new business staff, which isn’t in his wheelhouse.
-The district has hired an accounting team to get them back on track, Smith told the committee.
+Smith said he has also struggled with staffing issues related to business management, indicating he has had to train new business staff, which isn’t in his wheelhouse.
+The district has hired an accounting team to get it back on track, Smith told the committee.

-In response to a question from Sen. Rod Pelton, R-Cheyenne Wells, on why the growth didn’t happen, Smith pointed to people moving into the community who didn’t have school-age children, and that it’s expensive to live in Ellicott.
+In response to a question from Sen. Rod Pelton, R-Cheyenne Wells, on why the growth didn’t happen, Smith pointed to people moving into the community who didn’t have school-age children and noted it’s expensive to live in Ellicott.
 There’s also competition from charter schools and online schools, Smith noted.

-Echoing factors noted by other superintendents, Smith said it’s also hard to attract staff, teachers and bus drivers.
-Those who go to work in Colorado Springs school districts, just 12 miles west, earn about $10 an hour more.
+Echoing factors noted by other superintendents, Smith added it’s hard to attract staff, teachers and bus drivers, and noted those who go to work in Colorado Springs school districts, just 12 miles west, earn about $10 an hour more.